 Welcome to the South Dakota News Watch Impact Tracker, which provides a brief overview of the ways in which News Watch is informing the public and policymakers of South Dakota.
 This page will provide quarterly updates on audience reach, media partner use of News Watch material, awards and recognition and other examples of how South Dakota’s only non-profit journalism content organization is having a positive impact on the lives of South Dakotans and people across the world.

-— Reporter Stu Whitney appeared on Dakota News Now TV in Sioux Falls for a discussion of his article on diesel fuel prices; Pfankuch appeared twice on “In the Moment” by South Dakota Public Broadcasting to highlight News Watch reporting on carbon-dioxide pipeline projects and the education/politics package.
+— Reporter Stu Whitney appeared on Dakota News Now TV in Sioux Falls for a discussion of his article on the abortion poll, and Pfankuch appeared on South Dakota Public Broadcasting in August to discuss his package on fraud within the organic food industry.

 MEDIA PARTNER USAGE